 The following content was updated July 31, 2019 for the Sixth Annual Frog Hill Half Marathon event that takes place October 5, 2019 in Waynesville, Missouri.

 Whether you are a seasoned half-marathoner, or recently began training for your first event, the Frog Hill Half in Waynesville, Missouri is bucket list worthy.
 Missouri is home to over 50 annual half-marathons but the Frog Hill Half stands out in the crowd.
-In its third year this challenging race is picking up steam and drawing more runners and their families.
+In its fourth year this challenging race is picking up steam and drawing more runners and their families.

 1. Centrally Located- Waynesville, the seat of Pulaski County, lies just north of Interstate 44 (Exit 156) and is approximately half way between Saint Louis and Springfield, Missouri.
 This makes travel to and from the Frog Hill Half a breeze.

 2. Route 66- This storied pavement has been revered by “roadies” since the cross country highway was decommissioned in 1985.
 Runners can truly connect with America’s past during this portion of the course.
 A small portion of Frog Hill Half retraces part of the route ran during the Trans-American Footrace in 1928.

 3. W.H.
 Croaker- Our list wouldn’t be complete without a mention of the race’s namesake.
 W.H.
 Croaker is an internationally famous landmark.
 Carved from an extra large boulder, the brightly colored green and yellow frog rock will silently cheer you on as you pass beneath during your descent into charming downtown Waynesville.